nairouz/SO/README.md

 * density_ratio (1 - κ): fraction of entries kept (e.g., 5e-5 to 1e-3 for very sparse fine-tuning).
 * T: refresh interval (e.g., 10).
 * lr, betas, weight_decay: like Adam, defaults work well.

+## ⚙️ How to run the code for CLIP few-shot adaptation ?

 ## ✨ SO vs LoRA for BERT few-shot Adaptation

-## ⚙️ How to run the code for VLM few-shot adaptation ?
+## ⚙️ How to run the code for CLIP few-shot adaptation ?

 ## ✨ SO vs LoRA for CLIP few-shot Adaptation